eferdosi/EKSContainerLab/module-3/README.md

 ### Install Docker Desktop
 1. Download the installer file from https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe
 2. Follow the installation prompts and complete the installation.

-### (Optional) Install the Cmder Utility

-1. Download the *full package* from https://cmder.net
-2. Unzip to *c:\cmder* and configure a Desktop short-cut to *c:\cmder\Cmder.exe*.

-### (Optional) Install the FireFox Web Browser

-1. Use the Windows Server *Server Manager* application (accessible from the Start menu) which should be displayed automatically upon logon.
-2. Select the *Local Server* from the left-side panel.
-3. Scroll down to the *Properties* section.
-Find the *IE Enhanced Security Configuration* and select the *Off* setting.
-4. Open the *Internet Explorer* application.
-Browse to *https://www.mozilla.org/firefox* and select the *Download Firefox* option.

 That concludes Module 3.